 I was planning to take the week off of blogging this week.
 The Maryland Court of Appeals rejected this plan by publishing its opinion in District of Columbia v.
 Singleton.
-In a quiet but meaningful protest, I’m going to make this post a little rambling and disjointed.
+In a quiet but meaningful protest, I will make this post a little rambling and disjointed.
 Just know this is an intended effect.
 So here we go.

-In Singleton, plaintiff was on a bus with his 8 year old son in Prince George’s County, traveling on Route 50.
+In Singleton, the plaintiff was on a bus with his 8-year-old son in Prince George’s County, traveling on Route 50.
 They were going on a school field trip to Six Flags.
-While plaintiff was asleep, the bus went off the road and hit a tree.
+While the plaintiff was asleep, the bus went off the road and hit a tree.
 Plaintiff suffered injuries in the accident, but I think this was nothing more than a soft tissue injury case.

-At trial, plaintiff and his son were unable to provide testimony as to why the bus went off the road.
+At trial, the plaintiff and his son could not provide testimony on why the bus went off the road.
 Plaintiff’s lawyer did not call the bus driver or any other witnesses.
 Plaintiff’s obvious problem: where is the proof of negligence?
 Plaintiff attempted to solve this problem by relying on res ipsa loquitur, using the simple logic that buses don’t crash into trees in the absence of negligence.
-The trial judge disagreed, finding that there were “too many leaps of faith that a reasonable fact finder would have to take” in order find that the bus driver’s negligence was the cause of the accident.
+The trial judge disagreed, finding that there were “too many leaps of faith that a reasonable fact-finder would have to take” in order to find that the bus driver’s negligence caused the accident.

 In an unpublished opinion, the Maryland Court Special Appeals reversed, finding that plaintiff’s testimony that he was sleeping and woke up to see the bus had hit a tree “raised a rebuttable presumption of negligence on the part of the driver.”
 The CSA relied on longstanding Maryland law that “the failure to maintain control of the vehicle presents a prima facie case of negligence.”

-The issue on appeal, according to the Maryland high court, was whether plaintiffs may use res ipsa loquitur in a single-vehicle, motor tort negligence action arising from the vehicle leaving the road, where the plaintiff was unable to recall the circumstances of the accident and “failed to produce other reasonably accessible and probative evidence to attempt to determine the cause of the accident.”
+The issue on appeal, according to the Maryland high court, was whether plaintiffs may use res ipsa loquitur in a single-vehicle, motor tort negligence action arising from the vehicle leaving the road, where the plaintiff could not recall the circumstances of the accident and “failed to produce other reasonably accessible and probative evidence to attempt to determine the cause of the accident.”

 I love this issue statement.
 It is like me asking one of my kids, “Should you be allowed to play Fruit Ninja on the iPad when you have not eaten you dinner and have acted completely inappropriately all evening?”
-You know how the opinion is going to come down by the way the they loaded the question.
+You know how the opinion will come down the they loaded the question.

-Honestly, I’m not sure what the holding of this case really is.
-The court repeats the mantra that the plaintiff’s lawyer should not have put on a “bare bones” case and should have called available witnesses to make his case in chief.
-I feel like the court assumed that this case was a small soft tissue injury case so plaintiff’s attorney did diligently line up the necessary witnesses.
+Honestly, I’m not sure what the holding really is.
+The court repeats the mantra that the plaintiff’s lawyer should not have put on a “bare-bones” case and should have called available witnesses to make his case in chief.
+I feel like the court assumed that this case was a small soft tissue injury case, so the plaintiff’s attorney did diligently line up the necessary witnesses.
 But what exactly is the evidence of this?
-Maybe plaintiff’s attorney did not call these witnesses because they were either the defendants or they had no meaningful testimony to offer.
-The court does not point to plaintiff’s discovery responses that proffered what fact witnesses were expected to say.
-Maybe the case was bare bones because plaintiff’s attorney had no evidence that would have shed any further light on how the crash happened.
+Maybe the plaintiff’s attorney did not call these witnesses because they were the defendants or they had no meaningful testimony to offer.
+The court does not point to the plaintiff’s discovery responses that proffered what fact witnesses were expected to say.
+Maybe the case was bare-bones because the plaintiff’s attorney had no evidence that would have shed any further light on how the crash happened.

-But what if the witnesses were not available or they just had nothing to say?
+But what if the witnesses were not available, or they just had nothing to say?
 Would that have made a difference?
 I’m really not sure.
-If the court believe that this case does not hinge on plaintiff’s failure to call available witnesses, I think the court is just wrong.
-Plaintiff’s evidence in this case does almost certainly show that the defendant’s negligence, and not a third-party causation or force, more probably than not caused the wreck, given the particular circumstances of the accident.
+If the court believes that this case does not hinge on the plaintiff’s failure to call available witnesses, I think the court is just wrong.
+Plaintiff’s evidence, in this case, shows that the defendant’s negligence, and no third-party causation or force, more probably than not caused the wreck, given the particular circumstances of the accident.
 The bus went off the road and hit a tree.
 When you hear that, what do you think happened more probably than not?
 What percentage of “single car hits the tree” accidents are caused by the single car driver’s negligence?

-First, I question the premise: defendant’s pretrial statement admitted its ownership and operation of the bus and defendant did not renew its argument on appeal that plaintiff failed to adduce evidence that defendant owned the bus.
-The court’s rationale, in a footnote, was that defendant admitted to owning and operating the bus for purposes of liability not from an ownership/control standpoint for res ipsa.
+First, I question the premise: the defendant’s pretrial statement admitted its ownership and operation of the bus, and the defendant did not renew its argument on appeal that the plaintiff failed to adduce evidence that the defendant owned the bus.
+The court’s rationale, in a footnote, was that defendant admitted to owning and operating the bus for liability not from an ownership/control standpoint for res ipsa.
 Really?
 This makes no sense to me at all.
 Why would this be different?
-But, more importantly, I think Maryland lawyers are not told whether this would have made a difference in this case.
-(The take home message for Maryland car accident lawyers is clear: nail down this issue with discovery eight different ways to Sunday if you are thinking you might be making a res ipsa type argument.)
+But I think Maryland lawyers are not told whether this would have made a difference in this case.
+(The take-home message for Maryland car accident lawyers is clear: nail down this issue with discovery eight different ways to Sunday if you are thinking you might make a res ipsa type argument.)

 But what I can’t figure out was how important was this exclusive control issue to the court’s holding?
 Did it matter?
 Again, the opinion is unclear, at least to me.

-The other take home lesson from this case is to flush out everything you possibly can on motion before trial.
-If Plaintiff had moved for summary judgment, or taken some other action to blush out where the court was on res ipsa, it might have given plaintiff’s attorney the heads up that the case was not going to fly without more evidence of negligence.
+The other take-home lesson from this case is to flush out everything you can on motion before trial.
+If Plaintiff had moved for summary judgment, or taken some other action to blush out where the court was on res ipsa, it might have given plaintiff’s attorney the heads up that the case would not fly without more evidence of negligence.